aldotele/world-proxy/README.md

 ## Run with Docker

 #### Default Application
-Run the following commands from the terminal (replacing the placeholders with your choice):
+Run the following commands from the terminal (remember to replace the placeholders with your choices):
 1) `docker build -t {yourImageName} .`
 2) `docker run -d --name {yourContainerName} -p 8080:8080 {yourImageName}`